MicrosoftDocs/globalization/globalization/input/font-support.md

 ## Windows 8.1

+The list of fonts included with Windows 8.1 is available in the [Windows 8.1 font list](/typography/font-list/windows-81-font-list).

 The following table lists scripts newly supported in Windows 8.1, and associated fonts:

 | New scripts | Region where script is from | Fonts | Comments on language usage |